 Finally, enroll in a Japanese face-to-face course with a teacher, offline or online.
 This has a dual benefit.

-You would have a schedule to maintain that will guide you to the most efficient path.
-Also, you will have a guide to correct your mistakes and clarify any doubts you will have in the learning process.
+You would maintain a schedule to guide you to the most efficient path.
+You would also have a guide to correct mistakes and clarify doubts during learning.

-If going to an institute seems a hassle, you could also try online courses or language apps to help you.
+If going to an institute seems like a hassle, you could also try online courses or language apps.
 These will not be as effective as a live classroom, but they will still be helpful.

 Find a Japanese-speaking friend.
-You could connect online (with due caution, of course) or try applications like Tandem or HelloTalk.
+You could connect online (with due caution) or try applications like Tandem or HelloTalk.

 Social media also has pages or accounts that teach languages through short clips or posts that can supplement your learning process.